cloudpilot-emu/cloudpilot-emu/doc/networking.md

     of the DNS configured on the system running the proxy).
 -   Turning "Manage hotsync name" back on is currently buggy and requires a change to the name to work correctly again.
--   Virtual Tungsten W devices will prompt to turn on the modem after a network connection closes.

 Wontfix: